 Lightly dust the moulds with the remaining flour.
 Notice how much flour we have left in the container.

-Take a small piece of dough and press into the mould.
+Take a small piece of dough and press it into the mould.
 Trim the excess dough off with a spatula.
-In our case we just use our fingers to trim it.
+In our case, we just use our fingers to trim it.
 Easy!
 Haha

 Now knock the mould gently on the table to dislodge the cookies.

 Arrange the cookies on a baking tray (remember to line it with baking paper) and bake for 10-20 minutes in 150OC.
 For us, we bake ’em for 25 minutes as we prefer a crisper and brownish outside.

 Optional: Add a red dot (from red food dye) using a toothpick (I used fork haha) on Kuih Bangkit with flower designs.

 Cool them and store them in air-tight containers.

 1. A fascinating fact: During kneading, you can feel the dough become hot.
 Just some chemistry effect!